2020 Next Ultimate: Microsoft Surface Book 3 Review

 Microsoft Surface Book 3 is a tablet that, if the right accessories are present, can also become a laptop, making it a 2-in-1 mobile device.
-There are two models it comes with: 13.5-inch and the 15-inch model.
+There are two models it comes with: the 13.5-inch and the 15-inch model.
 Both models come with different specs and features catered to different segments and different ranges of prices.

 The 13.5-inch model is the startup with specs similar to other mid-range models.
 There is also a top-range version of this model, that contains more powerful processing power, more memory, better graphics, and more storage.